 Don't Wait to Build Your Career

 Nebraska will support you every step of the way on the path to your dream job.
 Under the guidance of caring professors, you'll grow and develop skills like leadership and effective communication that will set you up for success after graduation.
-You'll have the opportunity to work 1-on-1 with a career services advisor to find the right internships so you can kickstart your path to a career you'll love.
+You'll have the opportunity to work 1-to-1 with a career services advisor to find the right internships so you can kickstart your path to a career you'll love.

 Don't Wait to Start on Your Career Path